divyaaa1812/project3_aroundtheus/README.md

 - Intro
 - Figma
+- Website Link
 - Images

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.

-Technologies Used: CSS, HTML - Grid Layout, Flex
+Technologies Used: CSS, HTML, Javascript

 **Figma**